lorenwel/erfnet_pytorch/train/README.md

 For all options and defaults please see the bottom of the "main.py" file.
 Required ones are --savedir (name for creating a new folder with all the outputs of the training) and --datadir (path to cityscapes directory).

 ## Example commands
-Train encoder with 150 epochs and batch=6 and then train decoder (loads encoder trained in the same folder):
+Train encoder with 150 epochs and batch=6 and then train decoder (decoder training starts after encoder training):
 ```
 python3.6 main.py --savedir erfnet_training1 --datadir /home/datasets/cityscapes/ --num-epochs 150 --batch-size 6
-python3.6 main.py --savedir erfnet_training1 --datadir /home/datasets/cityscapes/ --num-epochs 150 --batch-size 6 --decoder
 ```

 Train decoder using encoder's pretrained weights with ImageNet: